shanet/Adalight/README.md

 ## Legal
 This program is open source software.
 It is free to distribute, modify, and use with the exception of it being made closed source and sold for commercial purposes without the consent of the author.
-However, the author simply requests that if you do something cool with it, you let him check it out by emailing shane@shanetully.com or just let him know you find it useful.